ltrujello/ltrujello.github.io/docs/category_theory/Limits and Colimits./Existence of Universal Morphisms and Adjoint Functors.md

 <span style="display:block" class="lemma">(Initial Object Existence.)
-If $\cc$ is a complete category with small homsets, then $\cc$ has an initial object if and only if it satisfies the \textbf{Solution Set Condition}:
+If $\cc$ is a complete category with small homsets, then $\cc$ has an initial object if and only if it satisfies the **Solution Set Condition**:
 \begin{center}
 \begin{minipage}{0.9\textwidth}
 There exists